explooosion/stylelint-scss-config/README.md

 # stylelint-scss-config
-This is the common settings about [stylelint](https://github.com/stylelint/stylelint) for scss.
+This is the general settings about [stylelint](https://github.com/stylelint/stylelint) for scss.

 ---